alexhnguyen/MoreMori/README.md

 We perform a unique data augmentation.
 The corresponding paper and poster for this project is available in the folder [docs](docs).

-Note, our method is not unique to doing faceswap with Dr. Mori.
+Note, our method is not unique to doing face swap with Dr. Mori.

 ## Examples